-You may come across many recipes where ghee is optional, and you are asked to substitute the ingredient with any other cooking oil.
+If you serach a cookbook, you may come across many recipes where ghee is optional, and you are asked to substitute the ingredient with any other cooking oil.
 But is really cooking oil is the substitute of grass fed cow ghee?
 Let’s take a look between the difference of ghee and other cooking oil.

 Grass fed Ghee is produced from 100% grass fed cow milk, where as cooking oil is mostly produced from different oil seeds.
 While ghee is a dairy product, cooking oils are plant –based food products.
 Grass fed ghee is produced from animal product, whereas oils are mostly originated from herbal resource.

-Source of saturated fats
+Ghee vs. Cooking oil: Source of saturated fats

 Having good quality saturated fats is good for heart heath: in that way consumption of ghee in moderation has many benefits.
 Some of them are better digestion, natural laxative, helps in weight loss, etc. On the other hand, cooking oil is free from cholesterol, but other than this feature, cooking oils have no therapeutic benefits for consumers.